torohill/php-template/README.md

 # PHP Template

-__Project Status__: stable

-## Overview

-A very basic template class that uses PHP as the templating language.
+A very basic template library that uses PHP as the templating language.

+## Usage

 Works like this: